-- C. Merit increases for employees whose rate is between the MINIMUM rate and the MAXIMUM rate for their grade shall be granted at a rate of three and one-half percent (3.5%), in accordance with the Personnel Law.
-Employees will continue to receive three and one- half percent (3.5%) merit increases until one of the following occurs: - 1.
+- 7. Effective July 1, 2003, Longevity Step (L1) is established at two and one-half percent (2 1/2%) above the SENIOR PLUS rate.
+Employees who have completed seventeen (17) years of service (after subtracting two (2) years for lack of credit toward a merit increase during Fiscal Year 1996 and Fiscal Year 1997) will be eligible to advance to Longevity Step L1 on their anniversary date. - C. Merit increases for employees whose rate is between the MINIMUM rate and the MAXIMUM rate for their grade shall be granted at a rate of three and one-half percent (3 1/2%), in accordance with the Personnel Law.
+Employees will continue to receive three and one-half percent (3 1/2%) merit increases until one of the following occurs: - 1.
 They reach the MAXIMUM rate; or, - 2.
-The three and one-half percent (3.5%) increase would establish their hourly rate one percent (1%) or less below the MAXIMUM rate, in which case the hourly rate will be automatically adjusted upward to the MAXIMUM rate; or, - 3.
-The three and one-half percent (3.5%) merit adjustment would cause an employee's salary rate to exceed the MAXIMUM rate established for that grade, in which case the employee's salary will instead be adjusted to equal the MAXIMUM rate; or, - 4.
-The employee has completed ten (10) years of continuous service in the same pay grade, in which case the employee will be placed at the MAXIMUM rate for his or her grade if not there already. - D. The waiting period to advance to the SENIOR rate is two (2) years at the MAXIMUM rate; to the SENIOR PLUS rate, two (2) years at the SENIOR rate.
+The three and one-half percent (3 1/2%) increase would establish their hourly rate one percent (1%) or less below the MAXIMUM rate, in which case the hourly rate will be automatically adjusted upward to the MAXIMUM rate; or, - 3.
+The three and one-half percent (3 1/2%) merit adjustment would cause an employee's salary rate to exceed the MAXIMUM rate established for that grade, in which case the employee's salary will instead be adjusted to equal the MAXIMUM rate; or, - 4.
+The employee has completed ten (10) years of continuous service in the same pay grade, in which case the employee will be placed at the MAXIMUM rate for his or her grade if not there already. - D. The waiting period to advance to the SENIOR rate is two (2) years at the MAXIMUM rate; to the SENIOR PLUS rate, two (2) years at the SENIOR rate; to the L1 rate after the completion of seventeen (17) years of service (after subtracting two (2) years for lack of credit toward a merit increase during Fiscal Year 1996 and Fiscal Year 1997).